Interconnecting domains with IBGP

 1. Introduction

-Service provides must often partition (or divide) the large network
+Service providers often partition (or divide) a large network into

 * Separate geographic brown field networks: region 1, region 2,